Are Clothes Modern? (1946) Are Clothes Modern? (1946)

 Clothing is the our brightest mirror, its form dictated by politics, regionalism, mores, and sometimes the human form.
 It's a thorough celebration of frivolous sentimentality, 1950's spandex predictions of the future rebuffed by garments that are still impractical, irrational, under the shadow of 18th century aristocratic dress and vestigial boutonnières.
 It's why American WWI-era Navy pants had a 13-button fly or why italian penises siloutted between hose is indecent but a fabric codpiece accentuating it isn't.
 English smocks or Inuit parkas evolving from workwear to elaborately embroidered formalwear speaks to a universal, irrational desire that goes beyond pumping out a dozen kids and dying of a waterborne disease.
 What does modern clothing reflect about us today?

-Mirror, Mirror: A Social History of Fashion (1977) Mirror, Mirror: A Social History of Fashion (1977) Are Clothes Modern?
-(1946) Are Clothes Modern?
-(1946)
+Mirror, Mirror: A Social History of Fashion (1977) Mirror, Mirror: A Social History of Fashion (1977)

 Are Clothes Modern?
 (1946) The Book of Costume: Or, Annals of Fashion (1846)